Germany debates World War II memorial for Poland | DW | 03.07.2019

 "In this sense, the federal government has long supported a civil society initiative to erect a Polish monument in the center of Berlin to commemorate the Polish victims of the 1939-1945 German occupation," the statement added.

-The Monument to the Ghetto Heroes in Warsaw is one of the memorial to WWII victims in Poland
+The Monument to the Ghetto Heroes in Warsaw is one of the memorials to WWII victims in Poland

 Open-ended Bundestag debate